-With the burgeoning of Edge Computing and 5G technologies, we envision future vehicles will serve as a computing platform for a variety of services like advanced driver assistance system (ADAS), remote real-time diagnostics, In-vehicle infotainment, and a variety third-party services, such as public safety.
+With the burgeoning of Sensing, Edge Computing, AI, and 5G technologies, we envision future vehicles will serve as a computing platform for a variety of services like advanced driver assistance system (ADAS) and Autonomous Driving (AD), remote real-time diagnostics, in-vehicle infotainment, and a variety of third-party services, such as public safety and weather alert.
 As the amount of data generated by these services on one vehicle increases dramatically and has the potential to reach four terabytes per day, it is a huge challenge to guarantee performance through the limited on-board computing power.
 Therefore, an efficient data analytics platform, including both hardware and software, is needed to enable future vehicle computing.
-In partnership with our industry collaborators, the CAR lab at Wayne State University aims to design and implement enabling technologies, including edge computing/communication systems, data analytics, and applications, to realize the vision of autonomous driving.
+In partnership with our industry collaborators,the CAR lab at Wayne State University aims to design and implement enabling technologies, including edge computing/communication systems, data analytics and applications, secure trusted execution environment, privacy preserving models and tools, to realize the vision of connected and autonomous driving.

 Many automobile companies are working on their proprietary computing platform, however, an open platform that provide interfaces for researchers and developers is missing.
 In this project, we aim to develop such a platform that provides a full stack solution and dynamically senses services status and adjusts services to guarantee service quality and user experience.
-We are developing on an open vehicular data analytics platform (OpenVDAP), which consists of four components: heterogeneous vehicle computing unit (VCU), operation system (EdgeOSv), driving data collector and integrator (DDI), and application library (libvdap).
+We are developing on an open vehicular data analytics platform (OpenVDAP),which consists of four components: heterogeneous vehicle computing unit (VCU) , operation system (EdgeOS) driving data collector and integrator (DDI), and application library (libvdap).

 - Haris Volos, DENSO International America, Inc.